-T1

-unit of measure should

-describe the population you

-intend to count (children,

-miles, etc.)

-Outcome Title Either select National Number of veterans who

-Performance Measure report an increased sense of

-outcome(s) or enter your connection to their

-own outcome title.
-If community

-entering an applicant-

-determined outcome, it

-should clearly state a

-measurable change in

-knowledge, attitude,

-behavior or condition.

-Select Method Select the data collection Pre-Post Survey

-method you will use to

-measure the outcome.
-If the

-National Performance

-Measure(s) you have

-selected require a specific

-instrument, you must select

-that instrument.

-Instrument Description In this text field you must Before engaging in their first

-provide the name of the service opportunity,

-instrument you will use to volunteers and AmeriCorps

-measure the outcome, a members who are veterans

-clear description of what the will complete a brief 7-

-instrument will measure and question pre-survey

-how the construct to be assessing (on a five-point

-measured is defined, the scale) the level of connection

-timeline for administering they feel to their community.

-the instrument and the level After completing a minimum

-of improvement that is of 4 hours of service, veteran

-necessary to be counted as volunteers and AmeriCorps

-having improved.
-Also members will complete the

-provide details about the survey again.
-Veterans

-reliability and validity of the whose post-surveys indicate

-instrument, and how the an increase of one or more

-instrument is sufficient to points on at least 5 of the 7

-meet the data collection requirements outlined in the Performance Measures Instructions, if applicable. survey questions will be counted under this measure.
+Outcome Title unit of measure should describe the population you intend to count (children, miles, etc.) Either select National Number of veterans who Performance Measure outcome(s) or enter your own outcome title.
+If entering an applicant- determined outcome, it should clearly state a measurable change in knowledge, attitude, behavior or condition. report an increased sense of connection to their community Select Method Select the data collection method you will use to measure the outcome.
+If the National Performance Measure(s) you have selected require a specific instrument, you must select that instrument.
+Pre-Post Survey Instrument Description In this text field you must provide the name of the instrument you will use to measure the outcome, a clear description of what the instrument will measure and how the construct to be measured is defined, the timeline for administering the instrument and the level of improvement that is necessary to be counted as having improved.
+Also provide details about the reliability and validity of the instrument, and how the instrument is sufficient to Before engaging in their first service opportunity, volunteers and AmeriCorps members who are veterans will complete a brief 7- question pre-survey assessing (on a five-point scale) the level of connection they feel to their community.
+After completing a minimum of 4 hours of service, veteran volunteers and AmeriCorps members will complete the survey again.
+Veterans whose post-surveys indicate an increase of one or more points on at least 5 of the 7 meet the data collection requirements outlined in the Performance Measures Instructions, if applicable. survey questions will be counted under this measure.
 Target # The number of beneficiaries described in the outcome title.
 Targets must be numbers, not percents.
 310 Unit of Measure The unit of measure specified in the output title.
 The unit of measure auto-populates for National Performance Measures.
 For applicant- determined measures, the unit of measure should describe the population you intend to count (children, miles, etc.) Veterans